anthonyjoeseph/rftf-examples/src/blogPosts/BlogPost7.md

 Maybe part 1 seems like a cheap shot.
 A hit post against `<Switch>`.
 Pages and pages dedicated to a seemingly small bug, a minor slip up from the [ReactTraining](https://reacttraining.com/) team.
 While yes, at time of publication, `<Switch>` is broken, and yes, it is poorly named (does it swap two things?
 Does it turn something on?), there is something deeper and more insidious than poor implementation going on here. `<Switch>` has (is?) a poor interface.

 react-router is 'declarative' in the sense that it puts logic into jsx.
 In this way, it poses as a functional library.
 However, lambda calculus requires input and output.
 Since it has neither, `<Switch>` is best described as a side effect.
 It is impossible to predict at compile time what affect it will have.
 Since it has no compile-time output, we don't know what it's expected behavior is until runtime.
 Since it has no types, it lacks self-documentation.
 Since it's written documentation is vague, it's unclear what its expected behavior is even _at_ runtime.
 It has likely remained broken in production because the developers are unaware that it is.
 Possibly, they have forgotten what it's supposed to do.
-That sounds more insulting than it is - it is very difficult to describe exactly what a properly functioning `<Switch>` _should_ do.
-Unfortunately, `react-router` offers no better way to selectively route.
-We must use `<Switch>`.

-`<Switch>` could do anything at any moment.
+That sounds more insulting than it is - it is very difficult to describe exactly what a properly functioning `<Switch>` _should_ do (though we will try in a moment). `<Switch>` could do anything at any moment.
 It is untamed, feral.
 Unbroken, yet broken.
-Unusable, yet required.
 It represents the confluence of nearly every possible problem with non-functional design.

 `react-fp-ts-router` really has no obvious equivalent of `<Switch>`.
 If `<Switch>` is best defined as a runtime reducer of an array of child components governed by potential regex matches of _those_ components's arbitrarily defined routing data, it's strange to think what that would look like.
 I suppose it would be a parent component that wraps each of its chilren in `withNarrowerAppState`, each with a conditional that depends on a graph traversal of _its_ children that finds all components that accept a 'path' prop, and this conditional is constructed in a way that only the first component listed that satisfies its own condition or that contains a descendant that satisfies _its_ own condition can render.